shanelonergan/shanelonergan.github.io/_posts/2019-10-13-tracking-user-streaks-in-ruby.md

 ![image of variables](../assets/img/instance-method.jpg)

 Next, we need to create an instance method, `streak`, that we can call on an instance of a `User` to get their streak.
 Inside this method, we will declare a a couple local variables we will need later in the function.
 First, lets set `streak_count` to 0.
 We should also define `today` for readability.
-Ruby allows is to easily find and format the current day using `Time.now.to_date`. `Time.now` will return a date in a long format:
+Ruby allows us to easily find and format the current day using `Time.now.to_date`. `Time.now` will return a date in a long format:

 ```ruby
 Time.now